Vows of the Peacock: The Knightly Bird Vow Cycle

 A folio from "Le restor du Paon," showing figures looking at a golden bird.
 From the British Library archive.

-Leil Boyce situates Voeux du Paon within a ‘knightly bird vow cycle’ alongside the Feast of the Swans, the Voeux de l’epervier, the Vouex du héron and the Feast of the Pheasant.
+Liel Boyce situates Voeux du Paon within a ‘knightly bird vow cycle’ alongside the Feast of the Swans, the Voeux de l’epervier, the Vouex du héron and the Feast of the Pheasant.
 Boyce highlights the ‘intertextuality and interconnectedness’ between these historical events and literary imitations, and their correspondence with the medieval imagination and interest in fantasy.
 Similarly, Mark Cruse raises the importance of Voeux du Paon as a precursor or inspiration for the Feast of the Pheasant (1468) held by Phillipe le Bon to garner oaths to go on crusade.
 As Boyce argues, Voeux participates in this cycle which was derived from medieval vowing practices, knightly literature, Norse sagas and the King Arthur tradition.

 Alexander the Great Cycle

 As an addition to Roman d’Alexandre, Voeux du Paon builds upon and extends the Alexander the Great canon.
 Voeux was often interpolated with other narratives of Alexander's adventures which present accounts of his bravery and heroism.
 Elizabeth Morrison points to a scene in Voeux in which Alexander is met at the gates of Epheson to suggest that Alexander is presented here predominantly as a courtier rather than a conquering warrior.
 Morrison argues that the emphasis on chivalrous romance and courtly culture updates the historical figure for a fourteenth century disposition.